t4d-classes/angular_06152020-afternoon/README.md

-# Welcome to the Comprehensive Vue Class
+# Welcome to the Introduction to Angular Class

 ![Accelebrate Logo](images/accelebrate-logo.png "Accelebrate Logo")